-If you are serious these days about buying a house or even just looking at a home, there is one thing you’d better get – a mortgage preapproval.
+If you are serious these days about buying a house, or even if you’re just looking at homes, there is one thing you’d better get — a mortgage preapproval.
 It could be your golden ticket to winning a bid for your dream house.

 “Successful real estate agents want to see a pre-approval letter and want to see that letter coming from a local banker or mortgage person that they know rather than seeing it from one of those online lenders,” says Steven Bogan, regional managing director of Glendenning Mortgage Corporation in Toms River, N.J.

 A preapproval involves the same steps as a mortgage application — you’ll provide detailed information about your income and assets that will be reviewed by the lender’s underwriters.
 If pre-approved, you’ll get a conditional commitment by the lender for a specific loan amount.

 What can a pre-approval do for you?

 “If you can get an offer to the homeowner, it says ‘here is my bank statement and I have enough to cash and good enough credit to buy your house,’ ” he says.
 “A pre-approval just helps with less aggravation and less work for everyone in the transaction.”

 A pre-approval also tells your real estate agent and yourself how much house you really can afford.
 But remember not to actually buy a house for the top level of your affordability.
 You need a stash of cash for many things once you buy a house such as an emergency fund for when things go awry or for new furniture or a lawnmower.

 What is the difference between pre-qualified and pre-approved?